ReaLemon: Production

-ReaLemon is prepared from lemon juice concentrate that is formulated at a controlled consistent strength, and after the addition of water, the end-product is a 100% lemon juice product.
-When bottled, filtered water is used and the product is reconstituted to the strength of natural lemon juice.
-RealLemon and ReaLime are presently manufactured (as of 2016) and marketed by Mott's.
+ReaLemon is a reconstituted product, prepared by adding filtered water to preserved lemon juice concentrate, with sulphites as a preservative and lemon oil as a flavor enhancer added during manufacturing.
+As bottled, the liquid is similar in strength to natural lemon juice.
+Realime is made similarly, with sulfites as a preservative and lime oil.

+As of 2016 RealLemon and ReaLime were manufactured and marketed by Mott's.

-Both brands are packaged and marketed in distinctive packaging.
-ReaLemon is packaged in plastic bottles that includes the shape and color of a lemon atop the bottle, and is packaged using a yellow-colored cap.
-ReaLime is packaged in the same bottle style that includes the shape and color of a lime atop the bottle, and is packaged with a green-colored cap.
-ReaLemon has also been packaged in the United States in smaller squeeze pack plastic containers that are shaped and colored as that of a whole lemon.
+ReaLemon is packaged in plastic bottles with a depiction of a lemon atop the bottle, and a yellow-colored cap.
+ReaLime is packaged in the same bottle with a lime and a green-colored cap.
+ReaLemon has also been packaged in the United States in smaller squeeze pack plastic containers that are shaped and colored like a whole lemon.
 ReaLemon is also packaged in single-serving packets.

 In July 2012, the United States Food and Drug Administration issued a warning to the Dr. Pepper Snapple Group regarding HAACP (hazard analysis and critical control points) violations that were found at a processing plant in Irving, Texas.
 FDA found that lemon and lime juice was held in unsanitary conditions, which was a potential health threat to consumers.
 Company managers were advised by FDA that a reduction in microorganism levels was necessary to protect consumers.